kundan7kumar/kundan7kumar.github.io/projects/index.md

 ------

-> Doing real world projects is, I think, the best way to learn and also to engage the world
+> Doing real-world projects is, I think, the best way to learn and also to engage the world
 > and find out what the world is all about.

 <h4 align="center">-Ray Kurzweil</h4>